Tips to Land a Job

 - Shut off the cell phone.
 Unless you are experiencing a bona fide crisis, turn off your cell phone upon arrival.

 - Use your mouth only for talking.
 Unless the interview is scheduled with a meal, nothing should be in your mouth but words.
 Drinking, eating, smoking, and chewing gum must be avoided.

 - Prepare a short statement about you.
 Be ready to answer the question, “Tell me about yourself and your background.”
 This is your “stump speech” and should include some information on the types of companies and industries you have worked for, your strengths, transferable skills, and some personal traits.
 Practice saying this statement until it feels natural.

 - Be nice.
-Everyone you meet during your interview—from the receptionist to the interviewer(s)—should be treated with respect and courtesy.
+Everyone you meet during your interview—from the receptionist to the interviewer(s)—should be treated with the utmost respect and courtesy.
 The receptionist might not be conducting the interview, but his or her opinion of you might be solicited.